Okaloosa County assistance programs.

 Community Action Program Committee provides assistance in the region.
 Several of the programs are offered as the result of federal government funding, and those include LIHEAP, the Head Start child development, and weatherization.
 However there are also case managers on site who work with clients on self-sufficiency matters.

 Staff from the Okaloosa County non-profit committee can help families locate resources and provide referrals.
 A major focus is on addressing the cause of poverty and offering referrals to financial assistance or homeless prevention programs, such as rental help.
-Click here community action.
+Click here more details on Community Action Program Committee.

 Okaloosa County and northwest Florida clothing banks provide basic needs to the needy.
-Assistance includes free holiday and Christmas goods, clothes, household supplies, vouchers, and other items.
-More on clothing closets northwestern Florida.
+Assistance includes free holiday and Christmas goods, clothes, household supplies, vouchers, school backpacks or other supplies as well as other items.
+More on free clothing closets and school supplies in northwestern Florida.

 Homeless assistance from Continuum of Care - The main focus of the Okaloosa County agency is on stopping evictions and rehousing the homeless.
 Many non-profits and churches make up the organization, and qualified low income families and the poor can look into shelters, emergency financial aid for rent, case management, and job training.
 The formerly homeless may be placed into low income apartments or receive funds to pay the security deposit.
 More on Okaloosa Walton Homeless Continuum of Care.

 Agencies may have funds for rental payments.
 There are some non-profits as charities that focus on this expense.
 Even if direct financial aid is not available for a security deposit or rent, some offer referrals or can help low income families or the elderly sign up for mediation or apply to section 8.
-Click more information.
+Click more information on Okaloosa and Walton County rent assistance.

 Christian Automotive Repair Support, also known as CARS, will help low income families with paying for and providing automobile repairs.
 Receive financial assistance and other support, including time from meachnica who volunteer with the charity.
 In addition, the CAR organization receives donated vehicles which are given to the needy who don’t have transportation.
 Apply, or if not qualified, then find other steps to take to find free cars.

 If you need child care assistance, Okaloosa-Walton Child Care Services, Inc. (850)833-9330) is a non-profit organization that can help.
-They can serve as a resource and referral agency that assists parents in finding quality childcare services, and can help pay for them by locating funding.
-They provide a program support for childcare providers and financial assistance.
+They can serve as a resource and referral agency that assists parents in finding quality child as well as daycare services.
+The non-profit can help them pay the bills by locating funding.
+They provide a program of support for childcare providers and financial assistance.
+There are also a resources for government programs to pay daycare bills.